 Thousand Hills Beef Citrus Lettuce Wraps

-2–2½ lbs Thousand Hills beef boneless chuck roast
+2–2½ lbs Thousand Hills beef boneless chuck roast or your favorite alternative

 1 Tbsp Canola oil